CajucomW/itssamjo/README.md

 ### Progress...

+06262020
+- Unable to migrate files because of the new fields I've added.
+Easy fix would probably be to nuke the existing db and start fresh w/ the most recent table.

 06242020
 - (Finally) Ready to tackle authentication.
 Still having a hell of a time deploying to Heroku.
 I was messing w/ gunicorn stuff, which was all way over my head.

-06232020
-- That took a While.
-I restructured the code to have the Django Project have a React App for it's frontend.
-After a ton of trial and error, I was able to connect the two ends along w/ basic C.R.D. operations.

 ### TODO: